winitzki/scall/tutorial/programming_dhall.md

 226981000
 ```

-We usually say that we have defined a "variable" `x`, although `x` is actually a constant and can never change within the program that follows.
+We usually say that we have defined a "variable" `x`, although `x` is actually a constant and will never change within its scope.

 #### Alternative syntax